Lab 1 Solutions

 >>>

-followed by some Python code and the expected output (though the>>>
+followed by some Python code and the expected output.Here's how we can run the doctests in

-python3 ok -q <specified function>
+python3 ok -q FUNCTION

 print("DEBUG:", x)